HOW TO GROW PEONIESLearn about growing peony flowers with planting and care advice from the pros

 Peonies do not need regular division for successful blooming.
 However, if you’d like to have more, you can divide your mature plants as a form of propagation.
 The best time for dividing is in the fall when the plant is nearing dormancy.
 Roots cut into pieces with 3-5 eyes have the best chance of success.
 Learn more about dividing peonies.

 Many peonies should be staked to support heavy blooms, especially if you live in a rainy climate.
 Herbaceous varieties can be supported with a peony ring, while tree peonies are more suited for the use of bamboo stakes and natural twine.
 If this sounds like too much hassle, there are many varieties that feature strong stems that don’t require staking.

 How often should I water my peony?

-Peonies are not overly thirsty plants—in fact, overwatering can lead to problems.
+They are not overly thirsty plants—in fact, overwatering can lead to problems.
 Give your peony bush excellent drainage and begin watering in spring if you go more than two weeks without rain.
 Then, provide weekly, deep watering throughout the dry summer months (one inch at each watering).
 Continue watering after flowering to ensure vigorous plants the following year.
 There is no need to water once they have gone dormant.

-Should I mulch my peonies?
+Should I mulch?

-In very cold climates, peonies may benefit from a loose winter mulching with organic matter such as pine needles or shredded bark.
+In very cold climates, they may benefit from a loose winter mulching with organic matter such as pine needles or shredded bark.
 Keep mulch a few inches away from the base of the plant.
 Remove the mulch in spring to allow new growth at the soil surface.
 For tree peonies especially, winter protection with burlap and a 3 to 4 inch layer of mulch (pulled aside in the spring) is wise in Zone 4 and colder parts of Zone 5.